edunham/slides/humanhacking/rewrite.rst

 fit the pattern of contributors who've turned out to be useful

+.. note:: shows that you read the docs and that will make them very happy,
+    especially the person who wrote the docs.

 routes into a project
 ---------------------

 IMAGE: stickman with a treasure map

 improving docs

+.. note:: get out of dumb question free cards

 routing around damage